Editorial Policies

 ERRORS IN PUBLISHED ARTICLES

-Should an author find an error in their published article, the author(s) are required to promptly notify the journal editor or publisher to retract or correct the article.
+Should an author discover an error in their published article, the author(s) are required to promptly notify the journal editor or publisher to retract or correct the article, as appropriate.
+Where errors do not invalidate the findings of the article, the journal may publish a correction, erratum, or corrigendum, as appropriate.

 PROCEDURES FOR DEALING WITH UNETHICAL BEHAVIOUR